postcss/autoprefixer/README.md

 * `.postcss` property returns [PostCSS] processor to use in chain with [other PostCSS processors].

-You can use processor object to process several CSS files.
-It will be faster, that create processor each time.
+You can use processor object to process several CSS files to increase perfomance.

 There are `autoprefixer.process()`, `autoprefixer.info()`
 and `autoprefixer.postcss` shortcuts, which use default browsers and options.